GoogleCloudPlatform/solutionbuilder-terraform-google-bigquery/tutorial.md

 ```
 From the output, note down the following:
 * The values of the existing deployment available in the `terraformBlueprint.inputValues` section.
-* The service account.
-It is of the following form:
+* The service account has the following format:

 ```
 projects/<var>PROJECT_ID</var>/serviceAccounts/<service-account>@<var>PROJECT_ID</var>.iam.gserviceaccount.com